 </ul>

-// Searching for an element with id=menu
+// Searching for the element with id=menu

 const ul = document.querySelector('#menu');